 Generative AI has sparked numerous controversies, particularly regarding its use in producing new information.
 The accuracy, intellectual property rights, and ethical and legal uses of generative AI products are often debated.
 Faculty and students must carefully consider their use of artificial intelligence and be mindful of any potential ethical, legal, or academic code violations.
 For academic purposes, it is particularly important to consider Southern Arkansas University’s AI policies, including, but not limited to, the university’s Code of Ethics, Academic Integrity Policy, and any guidelines from instructors, supervisors, or accrediting bodies.

-While AI seems to be in many aspects of life, it has yet to replace the need for human knowledge, skills, and abilities.
+While AI is increasingly present in many aspects of life, it has yet to replace the need for human knowledge, skills, and abilities.
 University students need active learning experiences to help them connect research assignments to real-world performances as professionals (Supiano, 2022).
 Andragogy connects educational experiences with application outside of the classroom (Knowles et al., 2015).
 Academic libraries contribute to this educational process by providing resources and services:

 - Library and information literacy instruction, including AI (Lo, 2023; Lo, 2024)